 He argues that multiple observations using both models would help administrators get a more complete picture of a teacher’s effectiveness.
 The Marzano model has also come under fire from Randy Evers, who argues that effective instruction needs to be measured across multiple areas and not focused on one single area.

-The Marzano observation model was created with the intention to make evaluations easier for teachers and administrators.
+The Marzano observation model was created to make evaluations easier for teachers and administrators.
 It is a large part of why this model has been so widely used, but there still needs to be other forms of observations for teachers and administrators alike.

 Marzano’s Focused Teacher Evaluation Model (2.0)

 The upgraded Marzano Focus Teacher Evaluation Model was created in response to questions regarding data collection.
 The model uses the same three categories but has changed it so that each category is its scale with levels instead of being rated on a Likert scale.